 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering, you give your permission to use your image.
 Should you have any questions, please contact us.

 PHOTO CREDIT: Unsplash

 A moment to welcome the 2022 class of European Young Leaders to their first seminar and an opportunity for them to meet with their peers from the EYL40 community.

 Co-Founder and Secretary General

-Minister of Regional Development and EU Funds for Croatia and 2019 European Young Leader (EYL40)
+Chair of the Croatian National Parliament Committee on Regional Development and European Union Funds and 2019 European Young Leader (EYL40)

 In an uncertain world, polarisation feeds our need to belong.
 The current health, climate, financial and security crises reveal both the positive and negative aspects of our common desire for belonging.
 Lockdowns only served to embed this further globally, whilst vaccinations programmes have given rise to believers and nonbelievers.
 The gap between the richest and poorest is the widest as ever seen in history, and social mobility for young people and low-income groups is at an all-time low.
 Politics and politicians have made a virtue of these differences and polarisation to their advantage.
 Digitalisation, whilst a force for good, has also created echo chambers and mass disinformation that further pull people apart.

 The response to the Ukraine war has demonstrated an overwhelming sense of solidarity.
 However, the impact of 4mn refugees in Europe has yet to be felt.
 In the context of the economic crisis with high fuel and commodity prices, it is only a matter of time before this solidarity will turn into ‘why them and not us’.

 How can we understand, define and identify causes of and instances where polarisation happens – in order to implement measures to tackle and prevent it, while also thinking about the roles that government, private sector and people have to play?